 Did you know that state gun laws usually differ from federal gun laws?

-Before you purchase firearms, it is important to note that state laws may differ from the federal laws—especially in California, where the Golden State’s many restrictions makes it one of the strictest in the nation.
+Before purchasing firearms, it is essential to note that state laws may differ from federal ones, especially in California.
+The Golden State’s many restrictions make it one of the strictest in the nation.

 There are 3 categories of assault weapons under California law:

 - Category One: Firearms specified on the original Roberti-Roos assault weapons list.

 - Category Two: Firearms specified on the AK and AR-15 series weapons listing.

 - Firearms defined as assault weapons based on specific generic characteristics often called “SB 23 assault weapons.”

 - Firearms that do not have a fixed magazine, including those weapons with an ammunition feeding device that can be readily removed from the firearm with the use of a tool.

 Federal law does not limit the number of guns you can buy in any given time.
 California law, on the other hand, prohibits you from purchasing more than one gun in a 30-day period—unless under special circumstances.
 However, there is no limit on the number of rifles and handguns that can be purchased.